 The challenges you’ll face as you transition from employee to supervisor are real.
 But the good news is, I can help you transition to a supervisor with significantly less stress and fewer career-impacting mistakes.

-On Friday, April 12th I’m facilitating a webinar we’re calling “Everything You Need To Know About Transitioning From Employee To Supervisor.”
+I just created a one-hour video training we’re calling “Everything You Need To Know About Transitioning From Employee To Supervisor.”

-If you’re a new supervisor, join me and I’ll tell you everything you need to know about transitioning from employee to supervisor in This 60-Minute Webinar.
+If you’re a new supervisor, grab this video and I’ll tell you everything you need to know about transitioning from employee to supervisor in This 60-Minute Webinar.
 Read the outline here.